Note, SPOILER ALERT if you have not seen this movie.

 The Sacred Heart is a beautiful solemn feast in which the Church celebrates the unfathomable love Jesus has for each of us, symbolized by the image of His heart.
 The heart of Christ is depicted as pierced with thorns, bleeding, and on fire.
 Ponder this image, which came to us through (among others) a mystic, St. Margaret Mary Alacoque, who said that in her visions, Jesus Himself gave her this image, and He wanted all people to know about it, meditate on it, see it, and have devotion to it.
 Again…Jesus wanted his heart depicted as wounded, bleeding, and burning to show the passionate love He has for us.
 This is not a collective “us”.
 This burning love is for you, [insert your name here].
 Every hair on your head is counted, as He says in the Gospels.
 He calls you by name.
 His love for each person is extremely passionate, deep, and personal.
 He wants us to know this, and so He has revealed it to us in so many ways.
 The Scriptures and the Sacraments testify to this love, and He gave us the image of the Sacred Heart, the solemn feast day, and also asked that devotion to His Sacred Heart be practiced on every First Friday.

-Longings throughout her childhood, mystical experiences, the wise guidance of her grandmother, and fate all lead Moana to discern that her mission is to restore the heart of the demigod, Te Fiti, which had been stolen by Maui (another demigod), long before Moana was born.
+Longings throughout her childhood, mystical experiences, the wise guidance of her grandmother, and fate all lead Moana to discern that it is her mission to restore the heart of the demigod, Te Fiti, which had been stolen by Maui (another demigod), long before Moana was born.
 As a result, Te Fiti stopped creating new islands, the ones she had previously made began to decay, and darkness had spread, threatening Moana’s own island and her people.
-In dramatic moment, the night her beloved grandmother dies, and against the wishes of her father, Moana leaves her island and people and proceeds to persevere through a treacherous journey during which she overcomes numerous threats and receives help from the ocean itself, and from Maui.
+In a dramatic moment on the night her beloved grandmother dies, and against the wishes of her father, Moana leaves her island and people by night, crosses the reef protecting her island, and proceeds to persevere through a treacherous journey during which she learns to navigate and sail, overcomes numerous threats and obstacles, and receives help from the ocean itself, and from Maui.

 I will remove the heart of stone from your flesh and give you a heart of flesh.